jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 ## Config Exercise
-You can find the Chipyard specific code and its configs in `$chipyard/generators/chipyard/src/main/scala/config`.
+Configs desribe what goes into our final ystem and what paramters our designs are elaborated with.
+You can find the configs in `$chipyard/generators/chipyard/src/main/scala/config`.

 Look at the configs located in `$chipyard/generators/chipyard/src/main/scala/config/RocketConfigs.scala`, specifically `RocketConfig`